foliant-docs/docs/src/tutorials/preprocessor/generator.md

 Let's define some requirements:

-- The generated text should consist of sentences which start with a capital letter and end with a dot.
+- The generated text should consist of sentences that start with a capital letter and end with a dot.
 - There should be a way of controlling the size of the sentence and the number of sentences in the resulting text.
-- The words in the text should have at least slight resemblance with real language words.
+- The words in the text should have at least a slight resemblance with real language words.

-The last requirement is a bit tricky: we don't want words like `q` or `zxd`, or at least not too many of those for the text look a bit more real.
-So what we will do is create a simple `gen_word` function which will generate a word with random number of random letters, but the letters will be picked in a more controlled way by another function `pick_letter`:
+The last requirement is a bit tricky: we don't want words like `q` or `zxd` in our text, or at least not too many of those, so that the text looks a bit more real.
+So what we will do is create a simple `gen_word` function which will generate a word with a random number of letters, but the letters will be picked in a more controlled way by another function called `pick_letter`:

 ```python
 from random import randint